 Our Compensation Committee reviewed a report prepared by Mercer for management that included a comparison of our NEOs' compensation information to comparable roles within the Peer Group as part of their review of the compensation of our NEOs after the Spin-off.
 Our Compensation Committee does not rely solely on data from the Peer Group in establishing the compensation for our executive officers.
-Furthermore, our Compensation Committee does not target a specific competitive position versus the market in determining the compensation of our executive officers.
+Furthermore, our Compensation of our executive officers.
 While our Compensation Committee considers the data from the Peer Group helpful in assessing our competitive position, our Compensation Committee refers to other resources, including published compensation data from other surveys.
 The compensation data of the Peer Group and such other resources are considered alongside the Company's pay-for-performance and long-term value creation objectives in determining the compensation for our executive officers that best aligns management's interests with those of our stockholders.